FAQ

 The lead organization must be Canadian, not necessarily the content.

-The level of interactivity of your online project for the Medium or Large investment stream should support the experience you want for your target audience.
 For inspiration, look at the projects on digitalmuseums.ca, as well as award-winning projects from the wider digital cultural community (e.g. GLAMi Awards (Museweb), Media & Technology MUSE Awards (American Alliance of Museums), Museums + Heritage Awards (UK), The Webby Awards, etc.).

 The user experience has to be the same in English and French.
 At an early phase, we will request and verify a sample translation to make sure you’re going in the right direction.